mgmillimeter/WEKAII/README.md

 | `attendance`     | 8611   | 0       |
 | `age`            | 8482   | 129     |

-Interpretaion: Most variables have very few outliers, except for age, which has 129 outliers.
+Interpretation: Most variables have very few outliers, except for age, which has 129 outliers.
 Ages like 10 and 24 are quite unusual for secondary students.
 Majority of "outliers" are simply 19 years old, which seems acceptable.

 Actions Taken: